YonatanKof/wwape-next/content/design/sacred-baboon.md

 cover_image: '/designs/sacred-baboon/sacred-baboon-tn.webp'
 cover_image_height: '1373'
 cover_image_thumbhash: '31gGFQT4d7lW52Z4hn1HhhpfhdB2'
-social_image:
-    src: '/designs/sacred-baboon/sacred-baboon-social.jpg'
+social_image: '/designs/sacred-baboon/sacred-baboon-social.jpg'
-    alt: 'Illustration of an ancient Egyptian statue of a baboon'
+image_alt: 'Illustration of an ancient Egyptian statue of a baboon'
 description: "Some old world monkeys really like their dicks dangling out without a care in the world, so what if you're a god's caregiver"
 tags: ['Creative']
 ---